KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 for the purpose.
 Run `python -m SimpleHTTPServer` in the directory containing the generated XML files and point the browser to `127.0.0.1:8000`.

-Parser for the .qpa log file format in python is provided in `scripts/log_parser.py`.
+Parser for the `.qpa` log file format in python is provided in `scripts/log/log_parser.py`.

 Python scripts require python 2.7 or newer in 2.x series.
 They are not compatible with python 3.x.

 Debugging Test Failures
 ------------------------
-The best first step is to run the failing test cases via glcts executable to get the more verbose logs.
+The best first step is to run the failing test cases via `glcts` executable to get the more verbose logs.
 Use, for example, the `log_to_xml.py` script detailed in Section [Test Logs](#test-logs), to view the generated logs.
 If the visual inspection of the logs does not give sufficient hints on the